zhengkai-cloudian/hap-operator/README.md

 If you try to install HyperStore software on a host with less 100MB hard drive space or less than 2GB RAM, the installation will abort.

 **IMPORTANT** Our official minimum requirement is 3 nodes.
-If you only have one node (recommended and used for the testing purposes only), you don't have data protection.
+If you only have one node (recommended for testing purposes only), you don't have data protection in case the node is unavailable or fails.

 Then complete these node preparation tasks in this order:
 1. Installing HyperStore Prerequisites